Not a Member?

 Bupropion is not a controlled substance.

 Findings in clinical trials, however, are not known to reliably predict the abuse potential of drugs.
-Nonetheless, evidence from single‑dose trials does suggest that the recommended daily dosage of bupropion when administered in divided doses is not likely to be significantly reinforcing to amphetamine or CNS stimulant abusers.
+Nonetheless, evidence from single‑dose trials does suggest that the recommended daily dosage of bupropion when administered orally in divided doses is not likely to be significantly reinforcing to amphetamine or CNS stimulant abusers.
 However, higher doses (that could not be tested because of the risk of seizure) might be modestly attractive to those who abuse CNS stimulant drugs.

 Animals: Studies in rodents and primates demonstrated that bupropion exhibits some pharmacologic actions common to psychostimulants.
 In rodents, it has been shown to increase locomotor activity, elicit a mild stereotyped behavior response, and increase rates of responding in several schedule‑controlled behavior paradigms.
 In primate models assessing the positive reinforcing effects of psychoactive drugs, bupropion was self-administered intravenously.
 In rats, bupropion produced amphetamine-like and cocaine-like discriminative stimulus effects in drug discrimination paradigms used to characterize the subjective effects of psychoactive drugs.